omerbenamram/pyevtx-rs/README.md

 Available on PyPi - https://pypi.org/project/evtx/.

+To install from PyPi - `pip install evtx --no-binary` This installs the library from sources, so having `setuptools-rust` and a recent nightly compiler is needed.

+### Wheels

+Currently `PyO3-pack` produces broken wheels - i'll need to find a solution for this

-Wheels are currently built for:
+Wheels are planned for:
 - macOS (python 3.7)
 - `manylinux1` (python3.5, python3.6, python3.7)

-And also sources are available, so having `setuptools-rust` and a recent nightly compiler should suffice for building it from sources.

-To install from PyPi - `pip install evtx`

 ## Usage